 What happens to mileage during the winter?

 Mileage (miles per kWh) does go down during very cold weather when you run the heater and very warm weather when you run the AC.
 But the ranges listed for each make and model are pretty accurate on a year-round basis.
-You can learn more about driving an electric vehicle in winter from this blogpost.
+You can learn more about driving an electric vehicle in winter here.

 Is it more expensive to insure an electric vehicle?